Photo Credit – Glamorgan Cricket Archives.

 Like many of his generation, Evan James lost his best years to the Second World War.

-The middle-order batsman and right-arm seam bowler had shown rich promise for the Welsh Schools team and also the Cardiff club during the late 1930`s.
-Evan was subsequently chosen to appear in the county`s wartime fixtures in 1944 and 1945, and joined the county`s staff after the War.
+Educated at Gladstone Road School in Barry, the middle-order batter and right-arm seam bowler had shown rich promise for the Welsh Schools team and also Cardiff CC during the late 1930`s.
+Evan was subsequently chosen to appear in the county`s wartime fixtures in 1944, with his debut coming in May at the Arms Park in the match against the British Empire XI.

-Evan duly played in nine first-class matches in 1946 and 1947.
-His finest moment in Glamorgan`s colours came in 1946 when he struck an unbeaten 62 against the Indian tourists at Swansea with his bold and uninhibited hitting thrilling a bumper crowd who packed out the St. Helen’s ground.
+Evan had played as an amateur during the wartime friendlies, and joined the county`s professional staff after the War.
+He subsequently played in nine first-class matches in 1946 and 1947 with his finest moment in Glamorgan`s colours coming during 1946 when he struck an unbeaten 62 against the Indian tourists at Swansea with his bold and uninhibited hitting thrilling a bumper crowd who packed out the St. Helen’s ground.

 JAMES, Evan Llewellyn